Bitcoin is a Giant Ponzi Scheme

 Could the price eventually drop to mere pennies on the dollar?
 Absolutely.

 This isn’t an article about whether or not Bitcoin will continue to grow or crash and burn.
 That will depend on the public’s irrational exuberance versus the iron will of hundreds of governments who want to continue to oppress and control their citizens with a monopolistic currency stranglehold.
 It will be one of the most violent battles of our time.
-I hope Bitcoin wins.
+I hope crypto wins.

 All I’m saying is that it’s time for both sides to be honest: